DUNE-DAQ/drunc_ui/docs/deployment.md

 The example deployment address the following previously mentioned considerations:

-- The software environment is provided is built from the `Dockerfile` in the root of the repository.
+- The software environment is built from the `Dockerfile` in the root of the repository.

 - The deloyment settings file is given by `example_deployment/deployment.py`.
 This is mounted into the relevant containers at